 Teens will tell you they want the same curfew as their friends.

-At the Zeiler home in Royal Oak, weekend curfews are set according to age and grade.
+At the Zeiler home, weekend curfews are set according to age and grade.
 On school nights, the curfew is 8 p.m.

 “I know they don’t like it, but unless there’s a special function like a sporting event and they’ll be getting back later on the bus, they have to be home at 8 – because they have homework,” says Sue Zeiler, mom to Pam, Andrew, Alan and Casey.